lektorium-tutor/lekt/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest or encourage the addition of a new feature to Tutor
+about: Suggest or encourage the addition of a new feature to Lekt
 title: ''
 labels: ''
 assignees: ''